-Actual expenses might get you a bigger tax break if you had higher repair, gas, and insurance expenses for the year.
+Actual expenses might get you a bigger tax break if you rented a car for your business, had higher repair, gas, and insurance expenses for the year.
 With actual expenses, you need to keep track of all payments associated with the business use of the vehicle, including car loan payments.
-Review the How Do I Include Vehicle Costs? of Part I: Getting Ready for Tax Season to learn more.